 Prenatal testing can be performed by genetic and GCDH enzyme analysis of chorionic villi sample or through measuring GA levels in amniotic fluid in at-risk families.
 Genetic testing is necessary to confirm antenatal diagnosis.

 Genetic counseling is recommended and should be offered to affected families together with genetic testing, as inheritance is autosomal recessive.

-Prognosis depends on timely diagnosis and consequent management and treatment.
+Prognosis depends on a timely diagnosis and consequential management and treatment.
 GDD is now regarded as a treatable neurometabolic disorder.

 Last update: April 2013